Introducing: The Periodic Table for Spatial Analysis

 Raster Data Management

-57. Georeferencing [GR] – Stretches, scales, rotates, and skews raster images to better relate in geographic space.
+57. Georeferencing [GR] – Stretches, scales, rotates, and skews raster images to better relate to geographic space.
 (Georeferencing)

 58. Mosaic [MO] – Combines multiple raster images into a seamless, composite raster image.
 (Mosaic)

 59. Raster Creation [RC] – Generates a raster for a given extent at a specific cell size.
-(Create random raster, create constant raster)
+(Create a random raster, create a constant raster)

 60. Spatial Autocorrelation [AL] – Measures how dispersed or clustered cells are located in a raster.
 (Moran’s I)

 61. Generalization [RG] – Cleans raster data by generalizing, smoothing, and altering cells.
 (Nibble, shrink, expand)

 62. Multidimensional [MD] – Provides an interface for array-oriented data for storing multidimensional variables.
 (NetCDF)

 63. Resample [RS] – Updates the cell size for converting raster images.
 (Raster resample: Nearest neighbor, bilinear, and cubic convolution)